Body without organs

 A schizoanalytical diagram of the social dynamic of the body without organs, from Anti-Oedipus.

-The body without organs (or BwO; French: corps sans organes or CsO) is a fuzzy concept used in the work of French philosophers Gilles Deleuze and Félix Guattari.
-The concept describes the unregulated potential of a body—not necessarily human—without organizational structures imposed on its constituent parts, operating freely.
+The body without organs (or BwO; French: corps sans organes or CsO) is a concept used in the work of French philosophers Gilles Deleuze and Félix Guattari.
+The concept describes the unregulated potential of a body ('body' meaning any object or system, not just a human or animal body) without organizational structures imposed on its constituent parts, operating freely.
 The term, first used by French writer Antonin Artaud, appeared in his 1947 play To Have Done With the Judgment of God.
 Deleuze later adapted it in his 1969 book The Logic of Sense, and ambiguously expanded upon it in collaboration with Guattari in both volumes of their work Capitalism and Schizophrenia (1972 and 1980).

 Building on the general abstract notion of the body in metaphysics, and on the unconscious in psychoanalysis, Deleuze and Guattari theorized that since the conscious and unconscious fantasies in psychosis and schizophrenia express potential forms and functions of the body that demand it to be liberated, the reality of the homeostatic process of the body is that it is limited by its organization and more so by its organs.
 There are three types of the body without organs; the empty, the full, and the cancerous, according to what the body has achieved.

 Background

-The phrase "body without organs" was first used by the French writer Antonin Artaud in his 1947 text for a play, To Have Done With the Judgment of God.
-Referring to his ideal for man as a philosophical subject, he wrote in its epilogue that "When you will have made him a body without organs, then you will have delivered him from all his automatic reactions and restored him to his true freedom."
+The phrase body without organs was first used by the French writer Antonin Artaud in his 1947 play To Have Done With the Judgment of God.
+Referring to his ideal for man as a philosophical subject, he wrote in its epilogue:

+When you will have made him a body without organs, then you will have delivered him from all his automatic reactions and restored him to his true freedom.

 Artaud is regarded as having viewed the body as an impermanent, composite image of actions inflicted upon a vulnerable and repressive physical structure; in a 1933 letter, he wrote that bodies should be understood only as "provisional stratifications of states of life".

 Deleuze reinterpreted the term in The Logic of Sense, inspired both by Artaud's text and the work of psychotherapist Gisela Pankow; here, he conceptualized the body without organs in the context of psychoanalysis, observing that the practice as it existed refused the thorough creation of BwOs.
 In Deleuze's early formulations of the concept, the body without organs was based in the symptoms related to schizophrenia, such as glossolalia where syllables are formlessly uttered and intoned in sets as if they were words.
 For Deleuze, glossolalia transforms words from having instrumental value, where words have literal meaning, to "values which are exclusively tonic [relating to speech] and not written", creating—in the case of language—lingual and verbal bodies without organs.